Samson: References to Samson in media and the arts

 The 1949 biblical drama Samson and Delilah, directed by Cecil B. DeMille and starring Victor Mature and Hedy Lamarr in the titular roles, was widely praised by critics for its cinematography, lead performances, costumes, sets, and innovative special effects.
 It became the highest-grossing film of 1950, and was nominated for five Academy Awards, winning two.
 According to Variety, the film portrays Samson as a stereotypical "handsome but dumb hulk of muscle".

-Samson has been especially honored in Russian artwork because the Russians defeated the Swedes in the Battle of Poltava on the feast day of St. Sampson, whose name is homophonous with Samson's.
+Samson has been especially honored in Russian artwork because the Russians defeated the Swedes in the Battle of Poltava on the feast day of St. Sampson, a Christian saint who shares Samson's name.
 The lion slain by Samson was interpreted to represent Sweden, as a result of the lion's placement on the Swedish coat of arms.
 In 1735, C. B. Rastrelli's bronze statue of Samson slaying the lion was placed in the center of the great cascade of the fountain at Peterhof Palace in Saint Petersburg.

+The Grateful Dead told the story of Samson and Delilah in their song "Samson and Delilah", which was played over 350 times in live concert settings.

 Political and military news and commentary

 In Arabic language media, the story of Samson's suicide is often described as the first suicide attack.

 In Arabic Samson's dying words differ slightly from the usual Biblical quote.

 In Arabic the expression is phrased differently, as roughly "Against me and my enemies, O Lord!" (عليّ وعلى أعدائي يا رب).

 The phrase is a proverb in Arabic, about an attacker's desire to harm his enemy even at the cost of the attacker causing his own death.

-This expression been used in The New Arab newspaper to describe Russian nuclear strategy.
+This expression has been used in the newspaper The New Arab to describe Russian nuclear strategy.

 Noam Chomsky and others have said Israel suffers from a "Samson complex" which could lead to the destruction of Israel as well as Israel's opponent.